mhucka/Cirq/docs/dev/rfc_process.md

 Several hardware vendors already have integrations with cirq.
-If you are considering integrating with cirq, please engage with us through the cirq-maintainer team by attending the weekly cirq cync meeting and submitting an RFC to get feedback on your design proposal (as specified above).
+If you are considering integrating with cirq, please engage with us through the cirq-maintainer team by attending the biweekly Cirq Cynq meeting and submitting an RFC to get feedback on your design proposal (as specified above).
 The goal of the RFC review process is to ensure all integrations end up with a well-maintained, user friendly interface with a high reliability.